 If you want to encourage your eyelashes to regrow there are a number of tips and tricks that you can do to help you.

 First and foremost you should lay off the eyelash extensions, lash lifts, and false eyelashes for a little while.
+How do I get my eyelashes back to normal after lash lift?.
 What is a lash lift?.
 They can damage your natural eyelashes and make them more prone to falling out.

 Secondly, you should ensure that you are getting plenty of nutrients in your diet that encourage the growth of hair.
 These include vitamin A, calcium, biotin, iron, niacin, and protein.